Comparisons

 Evidence summary:

-• NR: 5+ independent human trials, replicated blood NAD+ elevation, some metabolic endpoints
+• NR: multiple independent human trials, replicated blood NAD+ elevation, some metabolic endpoints

-• NMN: 3-4 human trials, promising muscle/metabolic data, less replicated than NR
+• NMN: a handful of human trials, promising muscle/metabolic data, less replicated than NR

 • Neither compound has long-duration lifespan data in humans

-NR has the stronger evidence base simply by volume and independent replication.
-NMN's edge is specifically in muscle-related outcomes, where the Slc12a8 transporter data is compelling.
+NR has the stronger evidence base by volume and independent replication.
+NMN's most interesting edge is specifically in muscle-related outcomes, where the transporter data is intriguing.
+These are early signals, not proof of anti-aging effects.

 Side-by-Side Comparison